China has implemented a separate filing and review regime with drug products since December 2017.

 This was announced in the publication “Announcement on adjusting the review and approval system of drug substance, pharmaceutical excipients and pharmaceutical packaging materials (No. 146, 2017)” by CFDA (the new rule was published as Announcement No. 56, 2019).

 - Packaging materials.

 The new filing system is referred to as the China Drug Master File (DMF) system.

 While the current management system is more like the US DMF, there is still some significant differences between the two.

 1- The scope

 In US, around 90% of the DMFs are API and Packaging Material DMF.
-Some non-pharmaceutical ingredients like excipients can also submit DMF, but generally the CMC information of commonly used excipients listed on the USP-NF will not reviewed by FDA.
+Some non-pharmaceutical ingredients, like excipients, can also submit DMF.
+Generally, though, the CMC information of used excipients listed on the USP-NF will not be reviewed by FDA.

 2- Types of DMF

 - Type 1 Manufacturing site, facilities, operating procedures, and personnel (no longer applicable.